byodd/byodd/README.md

 ## Hey there!

 Hi, I'm Gatta, and I'm passionate about coding and exploring new technologies.
-My tech projects often find inspiration in movies and other art forms.
 But I'm not just about code - I also enjoy design, using tools like Figma and Photoshop to ensure my projects are not only functional but also look good. 🚀 Let’s build something great together!

 ### How to reach me: